Akhathuto/Edgtec-Trends/README.md

 - **AI Video & Image Generation:** Create video content and edit images using simple text prompts.
 - **AI Chat Assistant "Nolo":** Brainstorm ideas and get creative advice from a dedicated AI chat assistant.
 - **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report.
-- **Admin Dashboard:** A secure panel for administrators to manage users and view platform activity.
+- **Advanced Admin Dashboard:** A secure panel for administrators to manage users (update plans, roles, and delete users), view platform statistics, and monitor a live feed of user activity.
-- **Modern UI:** A clean, intuitive, and responsive tab-based interface for seamless navigation.
+- **Modern UI:** A clean, intuitive, and responsive interface with persistent sidebar navigation.

 ## 🚀 Getting Started